Hydrospheredata/hydro-serving/docs/src/main/tut/installation.md

 #### From Release

-Choose a release from the [releases page](https://github.com/Hydrospheredata/hydro-serving-helm/releases) and install it as usuall.
+Choose a release from the [releases page](https://github.com/Hydrospheredata/hydro-serving-helm/releases) and install it as usual.

 ```sh
 $ helm install --name ml-lambda https://github.com/Hydrospheredata/hydro-serving-helm/releases/download/0.1.15/serving-0.1.15.tgz